 Insulin also causes weight gain, retention of water and low blood sugar (hypoglycemia).
 As you are aware, low blood sugar can be life-threatening.

-The myopic approach to control blood sugar by insulin can be disastrous in many Type 2 diabetic patients.
-Because most Type 2 diabetic patients already have high levels of insulin.
+The myopic approach to control blood sugar by insulin can be disastrous for many Type 2 diabetic patients because most Type 2 diabetic patients already have high levels of insulin.
 Their blood sugars are high due to a very high level of insulin resistance, not because their body does not produce insulin.
 Insulin shots do not treat insulin resistance, but simply add to the already high levels of insulin.
 Then, high levels of insulin may contribute to many other complications: Low blood sugar, high blood pressure, swelling of feet, weight gain, heart disease, stroke and cancer risk.